 1) Download VMware Converter here

-2) Convert your physical computer to virtual using free VMware vCentre converter as mentioned here.
-Make sure you select correct physical partitions, processors and memory size for new virtual machine.
+2) Convert your physical computer to virtual using the free VMware vCentre converter as mentioned here.
+Make sure that you select the correct physical partitions, processors and memory size for the new virtual machine.
 Don’t split the virtual disks during the conversion.

 3) Once successfully created, locate the VMX and VMDK files.
 Don’t bother about VMX files.